 These are fully accredited, state-approved programs that fulfill the education courses, professional education competencies and practical experience required to obtain a five-year Educator's Certificate in their respective disciplines.
 The programs include state endorsements for Reading and ESOL.
 Students in these programs are required to perform field service in public schools and complete 12-14 weeks in a full-time student internship in the public schools.

-- Daytona State College offers five degrees in education:
+- Daytona State College offers seven degrees in education:

 - Important Dates